consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### Protocol Changes from 0.9.3 to 0.9.4:

-- add field `drp.version` to api pairwise setup request so the recieving Covered Business can know what version of the procol the sending Authorized Agent is using (Section 2.05).
+- Add field `drp.version` to api pairwise setup request so the recieving Covered Business can know what version of the protocol the sending Authorized Agent is using (Section 2.05).
-- add optional field `agent-request-id` to drp api excercise request to uniquely identify the request by the Agent (Section 2.01).
+- Add optional field `agent-request-id` to api exercise request to uniquely identify the request by the Agent (Section 2.01).
-- clarificaion of required identity fields in request payload by a Covered Business' supported verifications (Section 3.04).
+- Clarification of required identity fields in request payload by a Covered Business' supported verifications (Section 3.04).

 ## 1.0 Introduction